2019 COMMUNITY OF SCHOLARS

 Attending this event can earn 1 Professional Development Unit (PDU) towards the G.R.A.D.
 Aggies Professional Development Certificate.

 Community of Scholars affords registrants the opportunity to dine with fellow graduate students at tables hosted by a distinguished table mentor.
 We encourage participants to capitalize on this occasion by seeking out unfamiliar faces and forging new relationships.
 OGAPS will populate tables on a first-come, first-serve basis.
-Should you desire to sit with specific friends or a particular table host, please arrive early for check-in with your party.
+Should you desire to sit with specific friends, please arrive early for check-in with your party.

 Paid visitor parking will be available in the University Center Garage (Koldus Building) and Cain Parking Garage.
 For more information visit TAMU Transportation Services https://transport.tamu.edu/.